Nathuram Godse: Aftermath

 Millions of Indians mourned Gandhi's assassination; the Hindu Mahasabha was vilified and the Rashtriya Swayamsevak Sangh was temporarily banned.

 The RSS has consistently denied any connection with Godse.
-It has maintained that Godse "left RSS in the mid-1930s".
+It has maintained, contrary to evidence and accounts cited earlier, that Godse "left RSS in the mid-1930s".
 However, Nathuram Godse's brother Gopal Godse stated that all the Godse brothers were members of the RSS at the time of the assassination and blamed the RSS for disowning them.
 The other members of the Godse family too have denied that he ever left the RSS.
-"He remained a boudhik karyawah till his death."
+He remained in the position of boudhik karyawah (intellectual worker) in the RSS until his death.

+Terrorist act

+The assassination Mahatma Gandhi has been portrayed in retrospect as an act of Hindutva fanatical terror.
+In the 2011 book Godse's Children: Hindutva Terror in India, journalist Subhash Gatade called the assassination "the first terrorist act in independent India", and, as one scholar put it, "the harbinger of 'Hindutva terrorism' in India".
+In a 2012 review of Gatade's work, author Rohini Hensman concurred that if terrorism is defined as violence in pursuit of a political goal, then "the assassination of Gandhi could indeed be seen as a terrorist act".

 Attempts at image rehabilitation

-Me Nathuram Godse Boltoy (This is Nathuram Godse Speaking) is a two-act play written in the Marathi language written by Pradeep Dalvi.
-It is based on the book May It Please You Honour written by Gopal Godse.
-According to Karline McLain the play "enacts Godse's defense plea" and thus "explores the assassination of Gandhi and the trial of Godse from Godse's point of view.
+Me Nathuram Godse Boltoy (This is Nathuram Godse Speaking) is a two-act play written in the Marathi language by Pradeep Dalvi.
+It is based on the book May It Please Your Honour written by Nathuram's brother Gopal Godse.
+According to Karline McLain, the play "enacts Godse's defense plea" and thus "explores the assassination of Gandhi and the trial of Godse from Godse's point of view.

 In 2014, following the Bharatiya Janata Party's rise to power, the Hindu Mahasabha began attempts to rehabilitate Godse and portray him as a patriot.
 It requested Prime Minister Narendra Modi to install a bust of Godse.
 It created a documentary film Desh Bhakt Nathuram Godse (Patriot Nathuram Godse) for release on the death anniversary of Gandhi on 30 January 2015.

 There were attempts to build a temple for Godse and to celebrate 30 January as a Shaurya Diwas ("Bravery Day").
 A civil suit was filed in Pune Court asking for a ban on the documentary film.

 In May 2019, in the lead up to the final phase of Indian elections, BJP's candidate from Bhopal, Pragya Thakur, called Godse a "patriot".
 Facing intense backlash, she apologised later.

 As Hindutva politics became more widespread in India, there have been attempts to commemorate Godse.
 The city of Meerut was proposed to be renamed after him but the possibility of such a name change was ruled out by the District Magistrate.